DESERET NEWS

 4. Then, you decide you have to go potty.

-5. When you have answered nature's call and Mom has repeated step three above (except for the part about the mittens), this time stopping to retrieve the boot your dog dragged under the couch, do you finally venture outside long enough to get:
+5. Once you have answered nature's call and retrieved the boot your dog dragged under the couch, you finally venture outside long enough to get:

 a. completely soaked;